gygilab/MPToolkit/README.md

 ## Options

-AScorePro requires a parameter file in json format.
+AScorePro requires an options file in json format.
 The path is passed in using the -j option on the command line.

 Example:

-`./AScore -j parameters.json`
+`./AScore -j options.json`

 You may also pass in the scans file with -s and the peptides file with -p.
-These override the selection in the parameter file.
+These override the selection in the options file.

-`./AScore -j parameters.json -s scans.mzML -p peptides.tsv`
+`./AScore -j options.json -s scans.mzXML -p peptides.tsv`

-Spectrum file formats are accepted with the following extensions:
+Spectrum file formats with the following extensions are accepted:

 - .RAW
 - .mzXML
 - .mzML

-# Parameter file
+# Options file

-The contents of the parameter file must be valid json format
+The contents of the options file must be valid json format

-Example parameter file:
+Example file:

 ```
 {